Last Updated

 Allegations: Use of COA legal counsel and funds to attack whistleblower, repeated harassment of elected board member.

-Status: Closed as outside DBPR jurisdiction, recommended for legal escalation. - DBPR Arbitration Case #2024-03-7824 – Records Request & Mismanagement
+Status: Closed as outside DBPR jurisdiction, recommended for legal escalation. - DBPR Arbitration Case #2024-03-7824 – Complaint on Records Request & Mismanagement

 Allegations: Denial of records access, interference in arbitration, retaliatory board practices.
 Note: This arbitration was officially filed after the new July 1, 2024 Condo Laws were implemented.

-Status: Voluntarily withdrawn due to lack of confidence in neutrality of the process. - DBPR Case #2025-041013 – Improper Rule Adoption & Retaliatory Enforcement
+Status: Voluntarily withdrawn due to lack of confidence in neutrality of the process. - DBPR Case #2025-041013 – Complaint on Improper Rule Adoption & Possible Retaliatory Enforcement

-Allegations: Adoption of unlawful or unreasonable rules without proper procedure; enforcement of rules in a retaliatory or discriminatory manner in violation of F.S. §718.303(1) and (3).
+Allegations: Adoption of potentially unlawful or unreasonable rules without an apparent proper procedure; potential enforcement of rules in a retaliatory or discriminatory manner in possible violation of F.S. §718.303(1) and (3).

 Attachments: Closure Letter (Timothy Neal, August 2025); Call Log Summary